andrebianchessi/msc/thesis/chapters/02_objectives.md

 # Objectives {#sec:objectives}
 This work sets out to:

-1. Define a few mechanical systems with different complexities that are comprized of ideal masses, linear springs and linear dampers.
-2. For each one of the mechanical systems, find the parameters (constants of springs and dampers) that minimize the maximum acceleration that one of the masses - the one farthest from impact - experiences on an impact with a given speed.
-The optimization is done twice for each system using Genetic Algorithms: first by performing Explicit Time Integration (ETE) of equations found with a Discrete Element Method (DEM) and, secondly, by using a PIM (Physics-Informed Machine Learning Model) metamodel that approximates the system's dynamic response.
-The first optimization method is referred to as *P-GA*, and the second one is referred to as *E-GA*.
+1. Perform case studies of *dynamic mechanical system optimization* using two approaches: *P-GA* and *E-GA*.
+Both are genetic algorithms, but while *E-GA* evaluates the fitness of the solutions using explicit time integration ([ETI](#sec:eti)), *P-GA* does so by using PIMs (Physics Informed Machine Learning Models) that describe the time response of the system as a function of *time* and of the system's properties.
-3. Analyze and compare the results obtained.
+2. Compare the performance and the results obtained by each method.

 Some of the questions we want to answer are:

+- How well do the PIMs perform when compared to ETI (Explicit time integration)?
+Are they good approximators of the system's time response?
-- How big was the added cost of training the metamodels?
-Was it *worth it*, in all cases, to use the metamodels; or did the training overhead was greater than the efficiency gains for some cases?
+- How big was the added cost of training the models for P-GA?
+Is the added cost of training the models worth the faster evaluation time that they provide?
-- How well did the metamodels perform, i.e. how close to the ETE results were their predictions, for the impacts with the speed they were trained on?
-How about for the impacts with different speeds?
+- How good are the solutions found with P-GA when compared to E-GA?
 - How does the system complexity impact the efficiency of using PIMs?
 I.e. do they provide a bigger efficiency gain when the system complexity is larger?